 We only collect or hold your PI where it is reasonably necessary for our business functions or activities.

-In particular, we need your PI to provide you with our products and/or services which includes communicating with you (such as via direct marketing) about our products and/or services, creating and updating our database(s), invoicing, billing & debt recovery functions, ensuring compliance with our contractual and other legal obligations to you, to determine if we will accept your credit application and any guarantees provided, assessing credit worthiness, reviewing existing credit terms, internal record-keeping, internal management purposes, and administering our relationship with you including by responding to your enquiries (Main Purposes).
+In particular, we need your PI to provide you with our products and/or services which includes communicating with you (such as via direct marketing) about our products and/or services, for quality or training purposes, administrative purposes including administering your account with us, creating and updating our database(s), invoicing, billing & debt recovery functions, to resolve disputes, ensuring compliance with our contractual and other legal and regulatory obligations, bring and defend legal claims, to determine if we will accept your credit application and any guarantees provided, assessing credit worthiness, reviewing existing credit terms, internal record-keeping, internal management purposes, and administering our relationship with you including by responding to your enquiries (Main Purposes).